Everest Base Camp Trek

 |7||4252m||5hrs||A gradual gradient up to Dingboche.
 The path skirts the side of the valley with the river far below on your right and passing beneath the spectacular Ama Dablam.
 The village sits on the confluence of two valleys and is good farming land.|

 |8||4252m||n/a||This is another rest and acclimatisation day.
-In the neighbouring village of Pheriche it is important to visit the Himalayan Rescue Association to listen to the daily lecture on high altitude health, and get a check from the medical staff or go on a local walk up teh valley towards Island Peak or up one of the neighbouring ridges.|
+In the neighbouring village of Pheriche you can visit the Himalayan Rescue Association to listen to the daily lecture on high altitude health, and get a check up from the medical staff or go on a local walk up teh valley towards Island Peak or up one of the neighbouring ridges.|

 |9||4920m||5hrs||Trek up the high valley to Lobuche which is alongside the huge Khumbu Glacier.
 You can now easily feel the effects of the thin air as the hike takes us up to the Thukla Hills where there are many stupas erected in memory of Sherpas who have died on expeditions.|

-|12||High point 5540m drop to 4920m||2 + 3hrs||Early morning climb to the summit of Kala Patthar (5540m) to see sun rise behind the peak of Everest.
+|11||High point 5540m drop to 4370m||2 + 3hrs||Early morning climb to the summit of Kala Patthar (5540m) to see sun rise behind the peak of Everest.
 This is a tough walk in the cold and not to be underestimated.
 Take warm clothing.
-Back at the lodge for breakfast and a walk back to Lobuje and further if the team wishes.|
+Back at the lodge for breakfast and a walk back down past Lobuche, dropping to Pheriche at 4370m.|

-|13 to 15||4920m down to 2850m||~6hrs a day||Over three days a descent via Namche Bazaar all the way to Lukla with various options for accommodation.
+|12 to 13||4370m down to 2850m||~6hrs a day||Over two days a descent via Namche Bazaar all the way to Lukla with various options for accommodation.
 It is possible to stay in different villages, for example Pheriche, Khumjung, Monjo, but the route is the same as the way up.|

-|16||1400m||45mins||Lukla flight to arrive in Kathmandu in the morning and transfer to hotel.
-Day rest and sightseeing.|
+|15||1400m||45mins||Lukla flight* to arrive in Kathmandu in the morning and transfer to hotel.
+Rest and sightseeing.|

-|17||n/a||n/a||Depart Kathmandu.
+|16||n/a||n/a||Depart Kathmandu.
 If you leave in the morning it is possible to arrive in London the same day, or arrive home on day 18.|

-Everest Base Camp trek cost £1,295.00
+Everest Base Camp trek cost £1395.00

-- Internal flight to Lukla
+- Internal flight